Hroniss Grasu

-Hroniss Grasu (/həˈroʊnɪs ˈgrɑːsuː/ hə-ROH-niss-_-GRAH-soo; born August 12, 1991) is an American football center for the Las Vegas Raiders of the National Football League (NFL).
-He played college football for the University of Oregon, and was drafted by the Chicago Bears in the third round of the 2015 NFL Draft.
+Hroniss Grasu (/həˈroʊnɪs ˈgrɑːsuː/ hə-ROH-niss-_-GRAH-soo; born August 12, 1991) is an American professional football center.
+He played college football for the University of Oregon, and was drafted by the Chicago Bears in the third round of the 2015 NFL draft.

-Early years
+Early life

 A native of Los Angeles, California, Grasu attended Crespi Carmelite High School, where he was an All-State offensive lineman.
 Regarded as a three-star recruit by Rivals.com, Grasu was ranked as the No. 12 center prospect in his class.

 College career

 As a freshman, Grasu took over as the starting center for the Oregon Ducks and remained the starter through his senior season.
-He earned All-Freshman Second-team in 2011, as well as All-Pac-12 First-team in 2012, 2013 and 2014.
+He earned All-Freshman Second-team in 2011, as well as All-Pac-12 Conference First-team in 2012, 2013 and 2014.
 He was named an All-American in 2013 and 2014.
 He was also a finalist for the Rimington Trophy in 2013 and 2014.

 Professional career

 Chicago Bears

-Grasu was drafted in the third round by the Chicago Bears with the 71st overall pick of the 2015 NFL Draft.
+Grasu was selected by the Chicago Bears in the third round (71st pick overall) of the 2015 NFL draft.
 The move reunited him with college teammate Kyle Long.

 On August 30, 2016, Grasu was placed on injured reserve.

 On September 2, 2018, Grasu was released by the Bears.

-Baltimore Ravens
+Baltimore Ravens (first stint)

 On September 24, 2018, Grasu was signed by the Baltimore Ravens.
 He played in three games before being released on November 24, 2018.